- 1 How to Choose a Tennis Racket for Beginners?

 There are three main types of tennis rackets that you will see on the market.
 Many brands also offer a fourth type of tennis racket that is created for kids.

-- Player’s Racket or the Control Racket – this type is used primarily for advanced and professional tennis rackets.
+This type is used primarily for advanced and professional tennis rackets.
 Usually, the advanced players prefer the flexibility to maneuvering their racket to their preferred location.
 Since they are trained, they are able to hit the ball hard enough with their own strength.

-- The Power Racket – this type is usually offered and advertised as a beginner’s racket.
+This type is usually offered and advertised as a beginner’s racket.
 This type of racket is light, with an oversized head and a stiff frame.
 You have less control, but the big head makes it easier to hit the ball without being pristine in your swinging.

 Types of Tennis Racket Strings